Q: What should I do first?

 This sometimes happens because of questions about liability or for other reasons.
 If you have collision insurance, contact your own company about getting the repairs done, and let them deal with the other company about payment.
 You will have to pay a deductible, but if the other company eventually pays, this will be reimbursed.
 If you don't have collision coverage, you will have to sue the other person.

 Q: What if the other person doesn't have insurance?

 Talk with your insurer about using your uninsured motorist coverage.
 Unless you rejected it in writing, you should have this coverage.
 While it may not cover the property damage in your situation, if it does, your insurance steps in to cover the other driver's liability to you, less a deductible.

 Q: Should I contact an attorney?

 Dealing with a car accident can sometimes be quite simple, particularly in situations where there is little debate about the facts or where the insurance companies sort things out.
-But occasionally you will need the help of an experienced car accident attorney, who will know how to deal with insurance companies and other parties involved in the process.
-Even if you're just confused and need some advice, attorneys often will meet with you for a free consultation.
-Have your claim evaluated today at no cost to you.
+But occasionally you'll need the help of an experienced car accident attorney, who will know how to deal with insurance companies and other parties involved in the process.
+Even if you're just confused and need some advice, consider contacting a local car accident attorney today.